3dem/emhub/docs/developer_guide/workers.rst

 EPU Session Monitoring
 ......................

-This example shows the implementation of a `TaskHandler` that monitors a filesystem path to detect new EPU session folders.
-It uses the function `request_config` to get configuration information from the EMhub server.
-In this case, it gets the location where the raw frames will be written.
-The `process` function will be called indefinitely, and the handler will scan the location to find new folders.
-Similarly to the previous example, the information is sent back to EMhub as a JSON string via `update_task`.
+In this example, we have implemented a `TaskHandler` that monitors a filesystem path in order to detect new EPU session folders.
+It utilizes the `request_config` function to obtain configuration information from the EMhub server.
+Specifically, it retrieves the location where the raw frames will be written.
+The `process` function is designed to be called continually, allowing the handler to scan the location for new folders.
+As with the previous example, the gathered information is sent back to EMhub as a JSON string through the `update_task` function.

 .. code-block:: python